What is options trading?

 You can also sell put options.
 As the seller of a put option, you will have the obligation to buy the market at the strike price if the buyer exercises their option on expiry.

-Spread bets and CFDs on options with IG are cash-settled at close.
-You’ll never have to deliver, or take delivery of, the underlying.
+UK options traders can use spread bets and CFDs to speculate on options prices – instead of trading them directly.
+Since spread bets and CFDs are cash-settled at close, you’ll never have to deliver, or take delivery of, the underlying.

 For traders looking for increased leverage, options trading is an attractive choice.
 By choosing your strike and trade size you get greater control over your leverage than when trading spot markets.

-When buying call or put options as spread bets of CFDs with IG your risk is always limited to the margin you paid to open the position.
+If you're a UK trader who's buying call or put options as spread bets or CFDs with us, your risk is always limited to the margin you paid to open the position.
 However, it’s important to remember that when selling call or put options your risk is potentially unlimited.